-Stuart MacRae teaches composition at RCS, including classes on music analysis for composers, contemporary repertoire, and notation.
-As a Senior Research Fellow his interests lie in word-setting for the operatic voice, reimagining tonal harmony, and artistic responses to the Anthropocene.
+Stuart MacRae teaches composition at the Royal Conservatoire of Scotland, including classes on music analysis for composers, contemporary repertoire, and notation.
+As a Senior Research Fellow, his interests lie in word-setting for the operatic voice, reimagining tonal harmony, and artistic responses to the Anthropocene.

 Born in Inverness in 1976, Stuart MacRae has established himself as one of the most distinctive composers working today, writing music of elemental power and emotional subtlety.
 Equally at home writing opera, orchestral music, chamber music and music for choirs, his works take listeners on a journey through perceptions of nature, striking imagery and the landscape of human emotion.

-Numerous of his works have been performed at the Edinburgh International Festival and BBC Proms, including his 2001 Violin Concerto which had its world premiere at the BBC Proms and has been performed by Tasmin Little, Christian Tetzlaff and Tedi Papavrami.
+Numerous works of Stuart MacRae have been performed at the Edinburgh International Festival and BBC Proms, including his 2001 Violin Concerto which had its world premiere at the BBC Proms and has been performed by Tasmin Little, Christian Tetzlaff and Tedi Papavrami.

 His music has been recorded for NMC, Black Box, Delphian, Kairos and the London Sinfonietta’s own label.